Let’s dust off what’s left of high school math, shall we?

 The reason why I’m such a big fan of this framework is that it fits perfectly with the Agile sprint planning methodology, my preferred productivity method.

 A 3-week sprint is a perfect amount of time to implement systems in place to unlock the first level.
-Even the second level.

-Even if we look at the Manifesto for Agile Software Development (“The Bible” of Agile), we see how ignoring the things not needed at the moment is at its core:
+When we look at the Manifesto for Agile Software Development (“The Bible” of Agile), we see how ignoring the things not needed at the moment is at its core:

 Simplicity – the art of maximizing the amount of work not done – is essential.